Nursing is a Journey. Where Are You Headed?

 The online RN to MSN program requires the completion of five “bridge” courses (15 credits) with a minimum GPA of 3.0 in order to progress to MSN-level course work.
 The bridge will take one full academic year to complete (summer/fall/spring).

 Gonzaga University is now offering scholarship opportunities to new students in the online RN to MSN and MSN Nurse Educator and Health Systems Leadership programs (graduate courses only).
 Download the scholarship application form here.
 For more information about these scholarships please inquire with the admissions department 1-866-380-5323.

-PLEASE NOTE: We are not admitting nursing students from the following states: AR, AL, DE and NC.
+PLEASE NOTE: We are not admitting nursing students from the following states: AR, AL, DE, MD, MN and NC.